 Things to keep in mind and other useful tips:

 - The map could very well resemble the leftovers of spilled ink.
 Take a step back to examine the larger dots.
-These are the brighter stars and constellations that you should have no trouble identifying.
+You should have no trouble identifying these brighter stars and constellations.

 - Always begin your search by knowing what you’re looking for, including the correct ascension and declination coordinates.
 It improves the overall experience and makes it less frustrating.
 It’s easy to get lost in space, especially when you’re staring through a small eyepiece!